Testing in a sleep laboratory, with polysomnography and multiple sleep latency testing, is needed to confirm the diagnosis.

 Hypnagogic hallucinations occur in about one third of people with narcolepsy.
 They are common among healthy children and occasionally occur in healthy adults.

 Doctors suspect narcolepsy when people with excessive daytime sleepiness have had episodes of muscle weakness.
 However, doctors cannot base the diagnosis on symptoms alone because other disorders can cause some of the same symptoms.
-Sleep paralysis and similar hallucinations occasionally occur in otherwise healthy adults, in people who have been sleep deprived, and in people with sleep apnea syndrome or depression.
+Sleep paralysis and similar hallucinations occasionally occur in otherwise healthy adults, in people who have been sleep deprived, and in people with sleep apnea or depression.
 These symptoms may also occur when certain drugs are taken.
 Therefore, testing in a sleep laboratory is necessary.

 These tests involve monitoring and recording the activity of the brain, heart, breathing, muscles, and eyes.
 Various other body functions, including movement of the limbs, are also monitored and recorded.

 There is no cure for narcolepsy.
 However, for many people, continued treatment results in normal lives.

 People should also try to get enough sleep at night and take brief naps (less than 30 minutes) at the same time every day (typically afternoon).
 If symptoms are mild, these measures may be all that is needed.
 People with cataplexy should try to avoid anything that triggers cataplexy, such as laughter, anger, and fear.